-Following successful certification, the IMO assigns Capacity Credits to facilities through a twostage process.
+Following successful certification, the IMO assigns Capacity Credits to Facilities through a twostage process.
 The first stage is through a bilateral trade declaration process where a Market Participant declares to the IMO that its intention is to hold bilateral contracts for trading its Reserve Capacity.

-In respect of Bilateral Trade Declarations, the IMO assigns Capacity Credits to facilities in accordance with a priority set out in the Market Rules.
+In respect of Bilateral Trade Declarations, the IMO assigns Capacity Credits to Facilities in accordance with a priority set out in the Market Rules.
 Capacity Credits are first assigned to all generators which are in existence, or are Committed, and which have indicated their intention to trade their capacity bilaterally.
 If this quantity of capacity is sufficient to meet the Reserve Capacity Requirement, no further Capacity Credits are assigned.
-However, if the required capacity level has not been reached, the IMO will then assign Capacity Credits to facilities where the Market Participant has indicated its intention to trade capacity bilaterally, but where construction has not yet commenced.
+However, if the required capacity level has not been reached, the IMO will then assign Capacity Credits to Facilities where the Market Participant has indicated its intention to trade capacity bilaterally, but the Facility is not yet committed.
 If further capacity is still required, the IMO will run a Reserve Capacity Auction.

-An application to be assigned Capacity Credits through the Bilateral Trade Declaration process or through the Reserve Capacity Auction must be made by Monday, 10 August 2010.
-Note that participants are only required to declare that they intend to bilaterally trade their Capacity Credits; they do not actually have to have bilateral contracts in place when making this submission.
+An application to be assigned Capacity Credits through the Bilateral Trade Declaration process or through the Reserve Capacity Auction must be made by Wednesday, 10 August 20118.
+Note that Market Participants are only required to declare that they intend to bilaterally trade their Capacity Credits; they are not required to have bilateral contracts in place when making this submission.